ItsAlxl/depicture/Readme.md

 ## Official site
 You can access the game [here](http://depicture.itsalxl.com); play with your friends!
 ## Compile from source
 You can compile and run your own server from the source code; all you strictly need is [NodeJS](https://nodejs.org/).
-Although you could download the source files manually off of GitHub, it's probably best if you use [git](https://git-scm.com/).
+You can get the source code from [GitHub](https://github.com/ItsAlxl/depicture).

 Once you have the code, execute the following commands within the project root to start the server.
 ```sh